kevinyswong/kevinyswong.github.io/index.md

 <a href="https://www.baltimoresun.com/news/bs-xpm-1996-05-02-1996123149-story.html">study</a>
 found that whites and Blacks have few favorite TV shows in common.
 And books?
 I couldn't find a study on this, but let's be honest.
-If we can't even bring ourselves to watch movies and TV across races, how many do we suppose have read James Baldwin, Maya Angelou, or Toni Morrison?
+If we can't even bring ourselves to watch movies and TV across race, how many do we suppose have read James Baldwin, Maya Angelou, or Toni Morrison?
 Or Zadie Smith, Salman Rushdie, Orhan Parmuk?